Table of Contents

 The Builder is a versatile tool for constructing static, dynamic, complex SQL queries, and stored procedures.

-The Create method on the SimpleSqlBuilder or ISimpleBuilder (when using dependency injection) is used to create a new builder instance.
-It accepts a SQL query as as one of its parameter and returns a new builder instance.
+The Create method on the SimpleSqlBuilder or ISimpleBuilder (when using dependency injection) creates a new builder instance.
+It accepts a SQL query as one of its parameters and returns a new builder instance.

 The SQL query can be a static string or an interpolated string.
-The builder will parse the SQL query and extract the parameters from it.
-The parameters can be accessed via the Parameters property and the generated SQL query can be accessed via the Sql property.
+The builder parses the SQL query and extracts the parameters from it.
+The parameters can be accessed via the Parameters property, and the generated SQL query can be accessed via the Sql property.

 Static SQL